L-win/taxi/README.md

 # Taxi
-This is a dummy website.
+This is a demo website.
 I created it for my portfolio.